visitmathaneid/Flutter/flutter_basics_fourth/README.md

 # Stateful Widget

- * If we are updating value of a statelesswidget the widget will not keep track of it's state means it will not be refreshed or recreated.
+ * If we are updating value of a statelesswidget the widget will not keep track of it's state means it will not be refreshed or recreated.It   will get rebuild only once the data changes externally and passed to constructor whereas Stateful Widget will get rebuild even for internal data changes but the data should be changed inside the state class of setState() method.

  * State is data/information used by your application.
 Stateless widget can not have state.